robinsonrom/Fedora/README.md

 # Fedora
 This is my personal repo for all stuff from my main PC.
-If you're not me, what are you doing here?
+I decided to make it public, since there's nothign too private here.